TimBiden/Pair-Programming/README.md

   - Allow other user to update text. ✅
   - While unallowed to update, text highlighting prevented. ✅
+  - User shown appropriate message when they can and can't edit code. ✅

 - Set up database to track changes